-Remember that the full specification is in Framework Schedule 1 (Specification).
+The full specification is available in Framework Schedule 1 (Specification).

-4. What a framework is
+3. What a framework is

 A framework, with one or more suppliers, sets out terms that allow buyers to make specific purchases ('call-offs') during the life of the framework.
 This competition is for a multi-supplier framework.